The Lamb Lies Down on Broadway: Plot summary

-Rael finds a blind woman who leads him out of the chamber ("Lilywhite Lilith") and into another cave ("The Waiting Room"), where he becomes trapped by falling rocks ("Anyway").
-Rael encounters Death ("Here Comes the Supernatural Anaesthetist") and escapes the cave.
-Rael ends up in a pool with three Lamia, beautiful snake-like creatures, and has sex with them, but they die after drinking some of his blood ("The Lamia").
-He leaves the pool in a boat ("Silent Sorrow in Empty Boats"), and finds himself in a group of Slippermen, distorted, grotesque men who have all had the same experience with the Lamia, and finds that he has become one of them ("The Arrival").
+Rael finds a blind woman who leads him out of the chamber ("Lilywhite Lilith") and into another cave, where he becomes trapped by falling rocks ("Anyway").
+Death arrives and gasses Rael with his supernatural anaesthetic ("Here Comes the Supernatural Anaesthetist").
+However, Rael believes himself to still be alive and escapes the cave, dismissing Death as a hallucination.
+Rael ends up in a pool with three Lamia, beautiful snake-like creatures, and has sex with them, but they die after drinking some of his blood.
+He eats their corpses ("The Lamia").
+Leaving by the same door he came in through, he finds himself in a group of Slippermen, distorted, grotesque men who have all had the same experience with the Lamia, and say he has become one of them ("The Arrival").
 Rael finds John among the Slippermen, who reveals that the only way to become human again is to visit Doktor Dyper and be castrated ("A Visit to the Doktor").
 Both are castrated and keep their removed penises in containers around their necks.
-Rael's container is taken by a raven and he chases after it, leaving John behind ("The Raven").
-The raven drops the container in a ravine and into a rushing underground river ("Ravine").
+Rael's container is taken by a raven and he chases after it, leaving John behind.
+The raven drops the container in a ravine and into a rushing underground river ("The Raven").

-As Rael walks alongside it, he sees a window in the bank above his head which reveals his home amidst the streets ("The Light Dies Down on Broadway").
-Faced with the option of returning home, he sees John in a river below him, struggling to stay afloat.
-Despite being deserted twice by John, Rael dives in to save him and the gateway to New York vanishes ("Riding the Scree").
+As Rael walks alongside it, he sees a window in the bank above his head which reveals his home amidst the streets.
+Faced with the option of returning home, he sees John in the river below him, struggling to stay afloat.
+Rael dives in to save him and the gateway to New York vanishes ("The Light Dies Down on Broadway").
 Rael rescues John and drags his body to the bank of the river and turns him over to look at his face, only to see his own face instead ("In the Rapids").
 His consciousness then drifts between both bodies, and he sees the surrounding scenery melting away into a haze.
 Both bodies dissolve, and Rael's spirit becomes one with everything around him ("it.").